mhtvsSFrpHdE/prefetch/README.md

 Designed to speed up browser like Firefox at the beginning.
 Other HDD heavy program may benefit from it like 3DS Max.

+According to [this research](https://www.youtube.com/watch?v=NMFQ3YvR3Eo), by move data from hard drive to RAM,
+this may save you from a [$700](https://audiophilestyle.com/forums/topic/62753-nvme-ssd-designed-for-audiophiles) Hifi SSD.
+Because move data to RAM before use will physically erase any difference between different type of hard drives.

 ## System requirement

 - 16 GB System RAM, or at least to prepare 4 GB "Available RAM" can reserve for cache.